 When you are driving to work or into the city, you want to enjoy the trip with your favorite tunes or podcast.
 The last thing you want to listen to is an annoying squeak coming from the car.
 If the car is making a squeaking noise while driving, it becomes difficult to ignore.

-In this article, we review all the causes so you can narrow down the problem.
-We also show you how to fix the dreaded squeak once and for all.
+In this article, I review all the causes so you can narrow down the problem.
+I also show you how to fix the dreaded squeak once and for all.

 1. Loose Belt